sailfish009/openstructure/modules/mol/base/doc/entity.rst

     * ``WATER``             = 'W'
     * ``UNKNOWN``           = 'U'

   Python can implicitly convert characters to objects of this type.
-  Note however that only the first character of a :class:`str` is considered!
+Note however that only the first character of a :class:`str` object is considered!

   :param chem_class: Chemical class to set.
   :type chem_class:  :class:`str`